h12w/sej/README.md

 segment_file = { offset size crc32 message } .
 offset       = uint64    .
 size         = int32     .
-crc32        = uint32    .
+crc          = uint32    .
 message      = { uint8 } .
 ```

+All integers are written in the big endian format.

  name    | description
 -------- | -----------------------------------------------------------
  offset  | the position of the message in the queue
  size    | the size of the message
- crc32   | the CRC-32 checksum of the message
+ crc     | the CRC-32 checksum (using the IEEE polynomial) of the message
  message | the encoded message